MicrosoftDocs/sandbox/sandbox/hols/servicebuspubsubhol.md

 the name of your topic next to the TopiceName key.
 5. Open the **OrderListener.cs** file.
 6. Now you will implement the constructor.
 You will first use the NamespaceManager to create a subscription.
-An exception will get thrown if you try to create an already existing subscription, so we'll just do a check to see if it's there before creating.
+An exception will get thrown if you try to create an already existing subscription, so we will just do a check to see if it's there before creating.

 To receive messages on a topic in Azure Service Bus, we need an instance of the [SubscriptionClient](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.SubscriptionClient?view=azure-dotnet).